 - Maintenance-free – no need to paint or periodically replace beams as you would with alternative types of beams such as timber beams, which can rot, or steel beams – which can rust and corrode

 - Fire resistant – concrete has its own built-in fire resistance, which can also help to keep insurance costs down etc and there is no requirement for a site applied fire coating as with other systems

 - Economical – lower total cost due to speed of construction, lower labour costs as welders or skilled workers are not required for installation; concrete frames are not as expensive as steel beams and have lower maintenance costs

 - High thermal capacity of concrete can reduce the demand for heating, ventilation and air conditioning, unlike alternative types of frames

 - Flexible design – concrete can be cast into any shape, for example arch-shaped beams, required to suit a variety of project plans and elevations.

 Precast Concrete Car Parks

 Precast multi-storey car park structures are designed and manufactured using a number of structural precast elements, including columns, beams, spandrels, stairs, lift shafts, hollowcore flooring slabs and wall panels.
-Due to their reduced self-weight, hollowcore flooring slabs can achieve clear spans of up to 16m; this reduces the requirements for vertical columns, creating better manoeuvrability and therefore the risk of damage to vehicles and the car park’s structure.
+Due to their reduced self-weight, hollowcore flooring slabs can achieve clear spans of up to 16m, this reduces the requirement for vertical columns, creating better maneuverability and therefore reducing the risk of damage to vehicles and the car park’s structure.